Setting Up A Singapore Company

 *All companies must have a minimum of one local director (either Singaporean, a Singapore Permanent Resident or Singapore Entre Pass Holder.)
 Thus, any company with one or more foreign Directors must also have a local director.
-Any person above the age of twenty-one (21) may be appointed as a director.
+Any person above the age of eighteen (18) may be appointed as a director.
 However, some individuals e.
 Bankrupts, are disqualified from being Directors.
 A Director cannot resign unless there is one local director remaining in the company.

 Step 2 - Incorporation